 - Check out the visitor center(s).
 Located near the summit and one near the ‘Ohe’o Gulch, they include basic amenities like restrooms, water and park maps.

 - Visit the ‘Ohe’o Gulch, or the 7 Sacred Pools of ‘Ohe’o.
 It’s about 35 minutes past Hana and about 15 minutes past Wailua Falls in the Kipahulu District of the park.
+You’ll want to add this to your Maui itinerary for sure!

 - Hike into the crater, via the Sliding Sands Trail.
 It’s a difficult trail and is 11 miles in total – or you can hike down part of it and return back when you’re ready.